 two ministers of the Mormon Church.

-This claims on this list does not exhaust those made by Rendell in 'Don't Close The Door' and his subsequent correspondence.
-They have been selected to demonstrate that he has lied.
+This claims on this list does not exhaust those made by Rendell in ROT's book 'Don't Close The Door' and his subsequent correspondence with me.
+These poimts have been chosen to demonstrate that ROT's Brian Rendell lied.

 We turn our attention verifying the truthfulness of his claims.
 Something that Reachout Trust ought to have done but failed to do, and which they would only discuss after much prompting.
 During a protracted correspondence some of his claims were probed in attempts to uncover the truth.
 The sample of eleven points are representative of his story.